-The Western History Association announces the competition for the W. Turrentine-Jackson Award.
+The Western History Association announces the competition for the W. Turrentine Jackson Award.
 The award will be presented to a beginning professional historian for a first book on any aspect of the history of the American West.
 Presses may submit more than one book.
 The winner of the $1,000 award will be announced during the Western History Association's annual conference.
-Presses should send a letter of nomination and a copy of the book to each member of the award committee.
+View past recipients.

 William Turrentine “Turpie” Jackson (1915-2000) was the fifteenth President of the Western History Association.
 Jackson, a highly respected social, economic, and policy historian, served the WHA as president from 1976 to 1977.
 Jackson was born in Ruston, Louisiana but was reared in El Paso,Texas.
 He earned a B.A. at Texas Western College in 1935, and a Ph.D. in history, under the supervision of eminent historian Walter Prescott Webb, at the University of Texas at Austin in 1940.
 After completing his Ph.D., Jackson taught at eight different universities in eleven years.
 In 1951 he took a position at the University of California, Davis, where he would remain until his retirement in 1985.

 Jackson distinguished himself as a scholar of American Western history and California history.
 His primary contribution to American history was his paradigm-shifting assertion that the West hosted unique advances that helped shape modern America.
 He argued that the region was not established by so-called rugged individuals, but by government assessors, beneficiaries of federal subsidies, and venture capitalists.